Reportr/dashboard/README.md

 ## Trackers

-Here is a list of trackers, I already build :
+Here is a list of trackers, I already built :

 * Web Navigation: track web navigation using a chrome extension
 * Instance ping: ping state of the reportr instance